kingscode/vuetify-upload/README.md

-# vuetify-upload
+# Vuetify Upload
-a vuetify multi file upload with deletions and file previews
+A Vuetify multi file upload with deletions and file previews.

 Install the app in your main.js